vasilispapadakis/mlproject/README.md

 # Jupyter Notebook to Cloud Deployment: A Learning Journey

 This project is a hands-on exploration of transforming a Jupyter notebook into a modular Python project and deploying it on a cloud environment.
 It focuses not on building the perfect machine learning model but on understanding the process of writing clean, reusable, and deployable code.
 The notebook I use is from an old project where I only wanted to extract information so almost no care was given into making it presentable and the code efficient.
+Also things like hyperparameter tuning and finding the best model was not transfered into this project.

 This Readme file will be updated as I continue the project.